mammask/EarthBiAs2017/Lecture-1-Data_Management.md

 ### Exercise 2: Compute the maximum number of extreme consecutive rainfall events

-You will need to count the maximium number of consecutive extreme rainfall events by station and by year considering that an extreme rainfall event is a record with value greater than the 90% of the distribution of daily rainfall of each station and year.
+You will need to count the maximum number of consecutive extreme rainfall events by station and by year considering that an extreme rainfall event is a record with value greater than the 90% of the distribution of daily rainfall of each station and year.

 Visualization of environmental rainfall series
 ==============================================